johannegg/Project-2---IT2810/README.md

 ## Sustainable Web Development

 We've tried to make our project more sustainable by keeping things simple and efficient.
 To avoid making unecessary calls to the backend, the search field only works when you press Enter, and the views-filter fetches songs when you let go of the “thumbs” (instead of continously fetching).
 Caching is also used to speed things up and reduce server load.
 We’ve added dark mode and light mode that follow your system settings automatically to help save energy, and we’ve kept the design minimal by not using many images or animations and sticking mostly to neutral colors with lots of white space.
 This helps keep the site fast and light while being easier on energy use.
+For the loading of songs, we have chosen to load 30 at a time and have implemented dynamic loading with a "Load more songs" button at the bottom of the list.
+This approach is more sustainable than loading everything at once, as it saves bandwidth and reduces energy consumption by only loading data when needed.
+It also improves performance by speeding up initial load times and reducing memory usage, which ensures a smoother user experience.